Calculating Your Taxes

 Who pays FICA and Medicare taxes?

-- An additional 12.4 percent of your income (up to $142,800 in 2021) will be paid into Social Security, and 2.9 percent (with no limit) will be paid to Medicare on your behalf.
+- An additional percentage of your income will be paid into Social Security and Medicare on your behalf.

 WHAT IF YOU'RE SELF-EMPLOYED?